lawrennd/old_talks/_gp/includes/gpy-emulation.md

     * Latin Hypercube Sampling
 * As approaches for Monte Carlo estimates
 }
-\notes{We're introducing you to the optimization and analysis of real world models through emulation, this domain is part of a broader field known as surrogate modelling.
+\notes{We're introducing you to the optimization and analysis of real-world models through emulation, this domain is part of a broader field known as surrogate modelling.

-Although we're approaching this from the machine learning perspective, with a computer-scientist's approach, you won't be suprised to find out that this field is not new and there are a range of research groups interested in this domain.}
+Although we're approaching this from the machine learning perspective, with a computer-scientist's approach, you won't be surprised to find out that this field is not new and there are a range of research groups interested in this domain.}

 \notes{This type of challenge, of where to run the simulation to get the answer you require is an old challenge.
 One classic paper, @McKay-selecting79, reviews three different methods for designing these inputs.
 They are *random sampling*, *stratified sampling* and *latin hypercube sampling*.}